heycar editorial team

 How much should you be paying for a used Volkswagen Caddy?

-"The desirable nature of the VW Caddy, and its popularity with retail buyers that go for a higher spec of equipment, means that it holds onto its value better than many of its rivals. "
+"The desirable nature of the Volkswagen Caddy, and its popularity with retail buyers that go for a higher spec of equipment, means that it holds onto its value better than many of its rivals. "

 This doesn’t mean that it is out on its own compared to others – it holds around a third of its value after three years and 60,000 miles, which is similar to the Ford Transit Connect and better than the likes of the Fiat Doblo and Renault Kangoo.